Skip to content

 Bottom line

 The useful core of any longevity biomarker panel is short and cheap: ApoB and Lp(a) for cardiovascular particle risk, hs-CRP for inflammation, HbA1c for metabolic risk, and — crucially — cardiorespiratory fitness and grip strength, which a blood draw can't capture and which predict survival as well as anything on the menu.
 Everything past that is mostly context or vanity, and "biological age," homocysteine, and proteomic megapanels are not numbers to reorganize your life (or your supplement budget) around.
 Test the markers that are reliable, outcome-linked, and actionable — and treat the rest as the marketing it usually is.
+To compare the services selling these panels — Function, InsideTracker, Lifeforce, and Superpower — on price and padding, see our best longevity blood test services roundup.
 For an independently graded look at the clinics and labs selling these panels, see our longevity clinic rankings.

 Frequently asked questions